StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Standard.md

 }
 ```

-You will have to define your own ``Standard`` type or use a predefined one that either conforms to all requirements or is extended to support these requirements using Swift extensions if your application uses any modules that enforce constraints on the ``Standard`` instance.
+You will have to define your own ``Standard`` type or use a predefined one that either conforms to all requirements or is extended to support these requirements
+using Swift extensions if your application uses any modules that enforce constraints on the ``Standard`` instance.

+> Tip: You can always access the current ``Standard`` instance in your ``Module`` using the ``Module/StandardActor`` property wrapper.
+    It is also available using the [Environment](https://developer.apple.com/documentation/swiftui/environment)
+    property wrapper in your SwiftUI views, when you declare conformance to ``EnvironmentAccessible``.

-#### 1. Standard Conformance
+#### Standard Conformance

-The `Standard` defined in the `Configuration` must conform to all constraints defined by `Modules` using their `@StandardActor`s, or you need to write an extension to an existing `Standard` that you use to implement the conformance.
+The `Standard` defined in the `Configuration` must conform to all constraints defined by `Modules` using their `@StandardActor`s,
+or you need to write an extension to an existing `Standard` that you use to implement the conformance.

 If you define your own standard, you can define the conformance and complete implementation in your code:
 ```swift